discord-net/Discord.Net/docs/guides/commands/application-commands.md

+# Warning

+Slash commands and interactions are still under development and are subject to change at any time.
+This doccument is temporary and is only here to help those who wish to use the interaction features in the development state.

 # Application commands

 Application commands are a new feature thats still a work in progress, this guide will show you how to make the best of em.

 ## Getting started